ctfpilot/ctfp/README.md

 >
 > The file can be initialized using the `./ctfp.py init` command.

-Each component is not fully configurable, and may in certain situation required advanced configuration.
+Each component is not fully configurable, and may in certain situations require advanced configuration.
 These configurations are not included in the main configuration file.
 These options are either intended to be static, or require manual configuration through the individual Terraform components.
 Changing these options may lead to instability or data loss, and should be done with caution.